prysmaticlabs/prysm/README.md

 ```

 We added a `--simulator` flag that simulates other nodes connected to you sending your node blocks for processing.
-Given this is a local development version, this gives us a good idea of what the system will need to handle in the wild.
+Given this is a local development version and you'll only be running 1 validator client, this gives us a good idea of what the system will need to handle in the wild and will help advance the chain.

 We also have a `--demo-config` flag that configures some internal parameters for you to run a local demo version of the system.